Opentrons/opentrons/api/docs/v2/modules/thermocycler.rst

 Thermocycler Module
 *******************

-The Thermocycler Module provides on-deck, fully automated temperature cycling, and can heat and cool very quickly during operation.
+The Thermocycler Module provides on-deck, fully automated thermocycling, and can heat and cool very quickly during operation.
 The module's block can reach and maintain temperatures between 4 and 99 °C. The module's lid can heat up to 110 °C.

 The Thermocycler is represented in code by a :py:class:`.ThermocyclerContext` object, which has methods for controlling the lid, controlling the block, and setting *profiles* — timed heating and cooling routines that can be repeated automatically.

-The examples in this section will use a Thermocycler loaded as follows:
+The examples in this section will use a Thermocycler Module GEN2 loaded as follows:

 .. code-block:: python